 Conservation area designation comes with some additional planning controls designed to help preserve and enhance the character of the conservation.
 For example, demolition of a building within a conservation area will always require planning permission.
 Alterations to listed building, within or outside a conservation area, will always require listed building consent.

 Some of Hounslow’s conservation areas have an article 4 direction which restricts works normally allowed under permitted development to unlisted buildings.
-No fee applies for planning permission applications arising from article 4 directions.
 Article 4 directions currently apply to Gunnersbury and Bedford Park conservation areas.

 Conservation area appraisal review